 With Greenlight Guru Clinical, medical device companies can set up their study within a couple of weeks and even faster depending on size or complexity.
 In some cases, our Customer Success team can even help with building parts of your first study to speed this process up.

-If you’re just beginning the journey of purchasing a new electronic data capture solution (or you’re stuck somewhere in the middle), I encourage you to check out our EDC buyer’s guide.
-It will walk you through the steps of evaluating EDC software and getting executive buy-in for your purchase—whether you decide to use Greenlight Guru Clinical or not.
+If you’re just beginning the journey of purchasing a new electronic data capture or clinical data management software solution, I encourage you to check out our EDC buyer’s guide.
+It will walk you through the steps of evaluating software and getting executive buy-in for your purchase—whether you decide to use Greenlight Guru Clinical or not.

-I’m not exaggerating when I say that a well-planned and perfectly executed study means nothing if you can’t collect or manage the clinical data the study generates.
+I’m not exaggerating when I say that a well-planned and perfectly executed study means nothing if you can’t collect, manage, review, clean, lock, and export the clinical data the study generates.
 Simply completing a study does not necessarily prove that your device is safe and effective for its end users.

-Those assertions can only be proven via the data plus the integrity of the data you collect from your study.
-And nothing has a greater effect on your ability to gather and analyze high-quality clinical data than the tool you choose to help you accomplish that task.
+Those assertions can only be proven through the data plus the integrity of the data you collect from your study.
+And nothing has a greater effect on your ability to gather and analyze high-quality clinical data than the clinical data management software you choose to help you accomplish that task.

-When you choose to partner with Greenlight Guru Clinical, you’re not only getting the leading toolbox for MedTech clinical data collection, you’re getting dedicated customer service from MedTech professionals who understand the unique nature of medical device clinical trials.
+When you choose to partner with Greenlight Guru Clinical, you’re not only getting a MedTech-focused toolbox for clinical data collection and management, you’re getting dedicated customer service from MedTech professionals who understand the unique nature of medical device clinical trials.

 So if you’re looking for a partner who will be with you every step of the way, then Get Your Free Demo of Greenlight Guru Clinical.→